farhanaltariq/php_basic_crud/README.md

 # php_basic_crud

-This is a simple basic php CRUD program
+This is a simple basic php CRUD program\n
-Style using bootstrap 5.0.0
+Style using bootstrap 5.0.0\n
 Connection to database using mysqli